 Some Windows users reported seeing the warning message Be careful with this message.
 It contains content that’s typically used to steal personal information in their Gmail account.
 If you want to know what this warning is about and how to fix it, read on.

-Gmail, also known as Google Mail, is one of the most widely used webmail globally.
+Gmail is one of the most widely used webmail, globally.
 In order to access several Google products such as Google Drive, YouTube, Google Docs, and several Google Apps, an active Gmail account is required.

-However, some Windows users after accessing their mailer are worried; when they open an email and see the warning message ‘Be careful with this message.’
+This is why, after accessing their emails and see the warning message mentioned above, some users got worried.
 There are several reasons for this warning message which include:

-- The eail is sent from a fake email account
+- The email is sent from a fake email account

 - The email may contain malware and may redirect you to spammy sites

 - The spam filter may confuse the bulk mail with spam

 - Error from Google filters assuming the mail is from unverified sources

 - The email is sent from a compromised email account.